 This stage introduces the student to the effects of turbulence on glider behaviour and to the appropriate recovery techniques.
 Dealing with turbulence precedes the next stages because lifting air is often accompanied by turbulence nearby.
-He shall become qualified as pilot, able to operate alone in a defined frame and be responsible for his further progression.
 Ground handling introduced in the previous stage needs endless training at this stage and in all the next ones.